-Put the flour and salt in a bowl and create a small well in the middle.
-In a separate jug crack the egg and beat into the water.
+- Put the flour and salt in a bowl and create a small well in the middle.
+In a separate jug, crack the egg and beat into the water.
 Slowly add the liquid mixture to the flour, whisking each addition to ensure you have a smooth batter.
-Once all the liquid is incorporated leave the mix to stand for thirty minutes.
+Once all the liquid is incorporated leave the mix to stand for 30 minutes.

-Meanwhile, heat 5ml of oil in a pan over medium heat.
-Add the onion and cook for five minutes until soft, then add the blanched cavolo nero and stir in the 3tsp of Rose Harissa Pesto.
-Remove from heat and set aside.
+- Meanwhile, heat 5ml of Olive Oil in a pan over a medium heat.
+Add the onion and cook for five minutes until soft, then add the blanched cavolo nero and stir in the Pesto.
+Remove from the heat and set aside.

-Put a flat based pan on a high heat, then pour in enough batter to cover the bottom.
-Leave the pancake until it starts to bubble, and small holes appear, then using a thin spatula carefully flip over to cook on the other side.
-Once cooked on both sides, place pancake on a warm plate and set aside.
+- Put a flat-based pan on a high heat, then pour in enough batter to cover the bottom.
+Leave the pancake until it starts to bubble, and small holes appear then, using a thin spatula, carefully flip over to cook on the other side.
+Once cooked on both sides, place the pancake on a warm plate and set aside.
 Repeat until the mixture is finished.

 - Place some of the filling in the centre of each pancake and fold the sides up so that it resembles a square.
 Place the brie on top of the filling.
 If you would like the cheese to be melted, you can place the galettes under the grill for five minutes.